A Little Bit About the Recipe: Creamy Mushrooms over Marinated Lamb Chops

 I thought I would grill this recipe just for a change, but you can just as easily fry it.
 Add about ½ tbsp of oil to a frying pan.
 Put it on a high heat.
 When the oil starts shimmering, pop in your lamb chops.
 You are looking at about 4 mins cooking for each side for medium but make sure to use a meat thermometer as the best way to check your meat.

-Now for my recommendations, apart from recapturing your youth and watching the Snowman that is.
-I worked out the nutrient values using coconut cream for the paleo, whole30 and lactose intolerant; there is nothing that isn’t wholesome and good according to these particular lifestyle diets.
+Now for my recommendations, I worked out the nutrient values using coconut cream for the paleo and lactose intolerant; there is nothing that isn’t wholesome and good according to these particular lifestyle diets.
 Please go ahead and indulge without consideration for consequences because there aren’t any.
 Pair it up with some fried cabbage or Mashed Cauliflower, it will leave your oven free for grilling the lamb and make the best use of that lovely creamy sauce.

 And Here It Is: Creamy Mushrooms over Marinated Lamb Chops